Parker-Hannifin Corp at Robert W Baird Global Industrial Confere

 Mircea Dobre - Robert W. Baird & Co.
 Incorporated, Research Division - Senior Research Analyst

 All right.
-Good afternoon, everyone.
-Thank you for joining us.
+Good morning, everyone.
+Thanks for joining us.
 My name is Mig Dobre.
-I'm the Baird analyst covering machinery and diversified industrials, which include Parker-Hannifin.
-As all of you know, Parker-Hannifin is the global leader in industrial and aerospace motion process control and materials technology as well as filtration.
-To update us on Parker's current strategy and opportunities, we are joined by Tom Williams, CEO.
-I know Tom has got some brief prepared remarks, after which we're going to do some Q&A. So Tom, the floor is yours.
+I'm the Baird analyst covering machinery and diversified industrials.
+It is my pleasure to introduce to you today, Parker-Hannifin.
+As you probably know, Parker is a global leader in industrial and aerospace motion, process control and materials technologies.
+Here to update us on Parker's current strategy, we're lucky to be joined by Chief Executive Officer, Tom Williams; and also by incoming COO, Jenny Parmentier.
+So welcome to you both.
+It's great to have you part of the Baird Conference.
+I know, Tom, you have a couple of introductory remarks, and we'll do some Q&A.

 Thomas L. Williams - Parker-Hannifin Corporation - Chairman & CEO